For Organizations

 Practical heat-safety coordination for teams working outside.

-HeatSafe Phoenix could help companies, campuses, nonprofits, and field teams turn heat alerts into clear check-ins, safer routines, and visible follow-through during dangerous days.
+HeatSafe Phoenix is shaped for companies, campuses, nonprofits, and public-service teams that need clear heat alerts, supervisor check-ins, and visible follow-through on dangerous days.

-HeatSafe does not provide emergency dispatch, medical diagnosis, live employee monitoring, SMS sending, roster uploads, or an employee database today.
+The current public app does not provide emergency dispatch, medical diagnosis, live employee monitoring, SMS sending, roster uploads, or an employee database.

 Field team support